Any questions, do please feel free to email me on Inquiries@rachel-the-gardener.co.uk.

 (Please note, that picture on their website - below - is not a picture of me!!)

-We will be based at Grove Village Hall, Oxfordshire - arrive for registration and hot drinks at 09.30, course starts at 10.00 but I'll be talking from the moment you arrive!
+We will be based at Grove Village Hall, Oxfordshire - arrive for registration and hot drinks at about 09.15, and I'll be talking from the moment you arrive!
 Bring along a packed lunch, and we aim to finish by 4pm.

 A chance to ask me any questions you like about starting up in business: having done it myself, and having quite literally written the book on this subject - How To Be A Self-Employed Gardener, to be precise - I am always happy to talk about it, and to answer questions, to encourage more people to take this step and become self-employed as Gardeners.
 Even if you are already self-employed, this workshop will help and encourage you to take it to the next level, to be better: and to charge a realistic rate for it!